Kodak Tower: History

 The Kodak Tower was constructed on the site of a former factory next to several seven story Camera Works buildings that clustered around the site.
 Construction began in 1912 and was completed in 1914 with Kodak founder George Eastman presiding over the project.
 Upon its completion in 1914, the tower held the title of the tallest building in Rochester, New York until the 1960s.

-Design & Construction
+Design and construction

 Kodak Tower was designed by Howard Wright Cutler and Gordon & Kaelber Architects with a French Renaissance style.
 When construction began in 1912, the building was designed as a 16-story high-rise with a steel skeleton faced with terra cotta.
 The building overtook the Powers Building to become the tallest building in the city upon its completion in 1914.

 Spire Addition

 In the late 1920s, the architects of the Genesee Valley Trust building announced plans to mount an architectural feature that would threaten the Kodak Tower's status as the city's tallest building.
 Following the announcement Eastman Kodak hired an architect to construct 3 more floors on the building with a mansard roof and aluminum tower bringing the tower to a height of 366 ft feet in 1935.